PM1776/PM1776.github.io/README.md

 <b>Merge Sort</b> - Sorts the points in the graph by either their 'X' or 'Y' co-ordinate through spliting and sorting the list in sub-sections, and merging those sub-sections.

 <b>Closest Pair of Points</b> - Finds the closest pair in the graph by determining the closest pair in smaller sections and merging those sub-sections (Divide and Conquer method).

-## Maps
-This application additionally has options to load a map of certain locations in the U.S. or a small binary tree.